The differential engine of Pehr-Georg and Edvard Scheutz

 The abovementioned statement of the scientific committee certified the conceptual and technological soundness of the proposed machine.
 What remained to translate the working model into a saleable product was supporting capital.
 This was beyond the means of the Scheutzes.
 Attempts of Georg Scheutz to find a buyer for a full-size machine abroad (in England and France) failed continuously.
 In 1844 he applied again for a grant of 10,000 riksdaller from the Swedish crown to construct a full-scale model.
 But the academy, while attesting to the physical possibility of building such a machine, was not prepared to guarantee from its construction an advantage to the nation commensurate with the cost.
 Lacking assurance that building a difference engine would be in the national interest, the government denied Scheutz's request, and the model lay dormant for some years.

 In 1851 Georg Scheutz applied again to the crown, this time for a smaller grant of 3333 riksdaller.
 And again failure, the crown denied for lack of funds.
-This time however, Scheutz got the support of the Swedish parliament, and work on the full scale machine could at last begin.
+This time however, the Royal Swedish Academy of Sciences endorsed them, and the Swedish parliament (Diet) advanced 5,000 rix-dollars on the condition that the inventors finish the project by the end of 1853.
+Otherwise, the money would have to be returned.

+Unlike Babbage, the Scheutzes were an eminently practical pair, and the Tabulating Machine, as they called it, was completed on schedule (though not within the budget and prone to error).
 The first machine, which was ready in October, 1853, was built under the supervision of Edvard Scheutz in the workshop of the industrialist Bergström.
-The machine (see the lower photo) could handle numbers of 15 digits and tabulate functions with 4 orders of differences, the fourth being constant.
+The machine (see the lower photo) could handle numbers of 15 digits and tabulate functions with 4 orders of differences (the fourth being constant) and print out results, rounded off to eight digits, on molds from which metal printing plates could be cast. .

 The difference engine of Scheutz (Courtesy Nico Baaijens, www.calculi.nl)